 5. Year Of Passing The Qualifying Exam

-Students who have passed their 12th class examination or other equivalent qualifying examination in 2019 or 2020 are eligible for appearing in JEE Main 2021.
-Students currently appearing for their Class 12 2021 examination or other equivalent qualifying examination are also eligible, provided their result should be declared before 15th of June 2021.
+Students who have passed their 12th class examination or other equivalent qualifying examination in 2020 or 2021 are eligible for appearing in JEE Main 2022.
+Students currently appearing for their Class 12 examination or other equivalent qualifying examination in 2022 are also eligible.

 6. Diploma Holders